SAIL Contact Info

 early during the term.
 Please note that if you submit documentation/forms within 3

 weeks of final exam week, any approved accommodations will not be available until

 the beginning of the next term.

-Step 4: If accommodations are approved, schedule a Welcome Meeting to review the accommodation plan & coordinate Teacher Notifications
+Step 5: If accommodations are approved, schedule a Welcome Meeting to review the accommodation plan & Teacher Notification process

 If accommodations are approved, you and the SAIL access specialist will schedule a Welcome Meeting so that the access specialist can:

 • Provide instructions for When and How to electronically submit Teacher Notification (TN) Forms to instructors.
 These are emailed notices that are sent to EFSC instructors to alert the instructor of the accommodation(s) the student has been approved to receive.
 These notices allow the instructor to prepare for any accommodation(s) that may require a change to what they usually do.

 PLEASE NOTE: You MUST submit your Teacher Notifications (TNs) online through the myEFSC Portal EVERY SEMESTER for your instructors to receive notice of your approved accommodations.
 They are not done automatically as the College needs your permission to send TNs each term.
 Get more details about how to submit the Teacher Notifications online through myEFSC.
 Also remember that even though you (the student) may give permission for a Teacher Notification to be sent to your instructor(s), it is still your responsibility to discuss the accommodation(s) with your instructor prior to or on the first day of class.